Yahapi/yahapi/examples/embedded_collection.md

 # Embedded collection resource

-An embedded collection resource is a collection within a single resource object or another collection resource.
+An embedded collection resource is a resource collection within a single resource object or another collection.

 Embedded collection resources are primarily used to minimize network requests between client and server.

 Yahapi does not support paginating or sorting embedded collection resources.
-Embedded collection resources are an optimization for the most common API requests, they are not intended to replace collection resources.
+Embedded collection resources are an optimization for frequent common API requests, they are not intended to replace collection resources.

 **Example**